jaegertracing/documentation/content/docs/next-release/deployment.md

 Jaeger supports TLS client to node connections as long as you've configured your Cassandra cluster correctly.
-After verifying with e.g. `cqlsh`, you can configure the collector and query like so:
+After verifying with e.g. `cqlsh`, you can configure the collector and query like this:

 ```sh
 docker run \